Wu-Haonan/Wu-Haonan.github.io/_posts/Cpp/2023-03-26-how_cpp_works.md

 ## cout & get()

 We can treat the operator "\<<" as a funtion.
-Here, what we do is pushing this "Hello World" string into this "<font face="Monaco" color=blue>cout</font>", which will print the string to the console.
-Then we're pushing this "<font face="Monaco" color=blue>endl</font>" (end line), which tell the console to advance to the next line.
+Here, what we do is pushing this "Hello World" string into this "<font face="Monaco" style="background: black" color=#0078d7>cout</font>", which will print the string to the console.
+Then we're pushing this "<font face="Monaco" style="background: black" color=#0078d7>endl</font>" (end line), which tell the console to advance to the next line.

-The function "<font face="Monaco" color=blue>cin.get()</font>" is just wait until we press ENTER before advancing to next code (here is nothing).
+The function "<font face="Monaco" style="background: black" color=#0078d7>cin.get()</font>" is just wait until we press ENTER before advancing to next code (here is nothing).

 # Compilation